miki-przygoda/ProjectJulia-Public/README.md

 ## 🧠 OpenAI Integration (Planned)

 A future update will add:
-- !`!prompt` commands that send input to OpenAI and return responses
+- `!prompt` commands that send input to OpenAI and return responses

 ## 🧩 Extending Julia